jjviana/jjviana.github.io/_drafts/2019-05-16-manipulating-sentiment-nlp.md

 This (0.202) is (0.569) a (0.262) ridiculous (-3.093) movie (-0.136) and (0.720) you (0.426) should (0.427) never (0.156) see (0.156) it (0.156) .
 (0.156)
 ````

+From this explanation we see that the word 'ridiculous' has the largest importance by far, and also that is contributes negatively for the sentiment.

+In this technique, the feature importance is derived from the input gradient.
+Since the gradient can be thought of as describing a transformation in the word vector representing the input word, can we somehow use this information in order to edit the text in a desired direction?

+Suppose we wanted to transform the above review from negative to positive.
+Surely, we know that we need to change the word 'ridiculous' to a more positive word.
+We know that because, knowing English, we recognize that 'ridiculous' is an adjective of negative conotation.
+Which word should we choose to replace it?
+We would most certainly choose a positive adjective in order to keep the general syntax of the phrase coherent.

+Can we create a procedure to do that automatically, based on the interpretation of the gradient information?
+It turns out we can.